svalordev/svalordev/README.md

 <!-- <h3 align="center"></h3> -->
 <img src="https://komarev.com/ghpvc/?username=shaurya-blipe&label=Profile%20views&color=004488&style=flat">
 <!-- Update -->
-Hi, I am Shaurya Pratap Singh.
-I know advanced coding in Python, Javascript, HTML, CSS, PostgreSQL, and some things about machine learning.
-I have created MuchScript, PyServed, etc. I like coding, playing basketball, and playing video games(Favourite: Jedi Fallen Order).
-I write blogs about blogs about software <br><br>
+Hi, I am Shaurya Pratap Singh, and I live in Gurugram, India.
+I have advanced coding skills in Python, JavaScript, HTML, CSS, and PostgreSQL, along with some knowledge of machine learning.
+I have created several projects, including MuchScript and PyServed.
+In my free time, I enjoy coding, playing basketball, and playing video games—my favorite is Jedi: Fallen Order.
+I also write blogs about software. <br><br>

 Also the pronunciation of "SblipDev" is S - blip - dev